danyaberezun/replacewith/README.md

 Required: Nothing
 Found: Any?.
 ```
-The reason is that the inliner is not able to understand that two types are equal.
+The reason is that the inliner is not able to understand that the two types are equal.
 The correct code is ```x.let {it.set(it.get() as Nothing)}```

 ## Corner case: ''separate/conflicting'' class name and methods replacements